UK Position Statement. Last updated: 15/06/2018

 We work to ensure that all the seafood we sell is responsibly sourced.
 This means working in partnership with the charity Sustainable Fisheries Partnership (SFP) to collect data on our source fisheries, risk assess them, and work with our suppliers on any improvements that are needed, often through Fishery Improvement Projects (FIPs).

 Our approach to responsible sourcing, and our use of the terms “Responsibly Sourced” and “Sustainably Sourced” on our packaging, are governed by the Sustainable Seafood Coalition (SSC) Codes of Conduct on Environmentally Responsible Fish and Seafood Sourcing and Environmental Claims.
-We undergo independent audits to ensure we are in compliance with the Codes.
+We undergo independent third-party audits to ensure we are in compliance with the Codes.

 We are also working in partnership with the Marine Stewardship Council, and have rapidly expanded the number of MSC-ecolabelled pre-packed, frozen and canned fish products sold in Tesco stores.
 Since 2016, our range of MSC-ecolabelled products has increased from 16 to over 130, and we were proud to be named MSC Newcomer of the Year in 2016, and awarded Fish Counter of the Year in 2017 - we sell MSC-certified fish on all of our 600+fish counters across the UK.

 As well as increasing our range of MSC products, we are committed to working with MSC to drive change across the entire seafood industry, ensuring that more fisheries around the world meet the MSC’s science-based sustainability standard.